desiretech/lompang/README.md

 Equivalent of Rooms or Channels in standard pubsub terminology.
 A Group can contain a mixture of Posts and Users.
 When a User connects to a Group, all Users and Posts residing in the Group will be pushed to User via the socketReceivedDict delegate method.

 ###### Users
 Equivalent of Client in standard pubsub terminology.
-When connected to Lompang backend for the first time, a device will be allocated a unique identifier that identifies a User by device and app.
+When connected to Lompang backend for the first time, a device will be allocated a unique identifier _user_ that identifies a User by device and app.
 This unique identifier will stay unchanged across sessions.

 ```
 @@@ socketReceivedDict: {
     group = ABC;
+    timestamp = 0;
+    type = user;
-    pid = PID;
+    user = "7B9194EA-35D4-4BB7-89AE-2FBFD386AA60";
-    pidload =     {
+    userload =     {
         A = A;
         B = B;
     };
-    timestamp = 1409876031645;
-    type = post;
-    user = "45DC9C41-6047-4871-9AF4-357E8E4425A3";
 }
 ```